-BAGUIO, Philippines – The Philippine Sports Commission and the City Government of Baguio jointly decided to move the opening of the National Championships to September 17, Monday due to the expected onslaught of Typhoon Mangkhut.
+BAGUIO, Philippines – The Philippine Sports Commission and the City Government of Baguio jointly decided to move the National Championships opening to September 17, Monday, due to the expected onslaught of Typhoon Mangkhut.

-The opening program originally scheduled for September 15, Saturday will be done away with and instead, a grand closing program will be prepared.
+The opening program originally scheduled for September 15, Saturday, will be done away with instead and prepare a grand closing program.

 Baguio, the defending champion of the games, is hosting about 7,000 athletes and sports officials from all over the country.

-The city also suspended classes from pre-school to senior high from September 17 to 21 to give way to the athletes who will be staying in their schools.
+The city also suspended pre-school to senior high classes from September 17 to 21 to give the athletes staying in their schools.